 As the weather warms, the bare rooters are potted up.
 This is what they looked like in March at Cottage Gardens, in Petaluma.

 WHAT ABOUT MAIL ORDER– HOW ARE THE PLANTS SHIPPED ?

 Bare root plants are shipped during the dormant season, which varies regionally.
 These three roses came naked, wrapped in plastic.

 Many of the mail order sources, listed below, ship own-root plants in varying pot sizes.
-On the left are 5-inch bands that I received from Vintage Gardens.
-Since the plants are small I pot them up into gallons for a few months, before planting them in the ground.
+On the left are 5-inch bands, which are the most commonly shipped.
+Some nurseries might ship gallons.

 ROSE SOURCES LIST 2010

 Own-root, container grown David Austin, English Legend, Hybrid Teas, Floribundas, Landscape Roses, Miniatures, Climbers, Old Garden Roses, Buck Roses, and Heirloom's own varieties.
 503 538-1576